apioo/psx/doc/design/request_lifecycle.rst

 Request lifecycle
 =================

-This chapter explains the request lifecycle of a PSX application which helps you to better understand how PSX works.
+This chapter explains the request lifecycle of a PSX application.

 Http request/response
 ---------------------